Bay Area Road Trip: Monterey Bay - 510 Families

 Aquarium Admission:

-Regular ticket price is $49.95 for adults; $34.95 for 3-12 year olds; FREE for children under 3.
+Regular ticket price is $65 for adults; $50 for 5-17 year olds; FREE for children under 5.
 Many hotels in the area offer two day passes for the price of one.
 AAA sometimes offers a discount.
-Currently you must buy tickets in advance online.
+You may buy tickets in advance online to avoid the line.
 Membership may be a good option if you have a big family and want to come back a few times a year.
 It’s not cheap, but if your kiddos love it, it may be worth it.
-And you don’t need to make prior reservations as a member.

 Before You Go: